Anders Sønderskov

-Anders Sønderskov (born 11 April 2006) is a Danish professional footballer who plays as a centre-back for Danish Superliga club Vejle Boldklub.
+Anders Sønderskov (born 11 April 2006) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Esbjerg fB.

 Career

 Vejle Boldklub

 Born and raised in Aabyhøj, a neighborhood in Aarhus, Sønderskov started his career at Aabyhøj IF before later, as a U14 player, moving to AGF, where he spent a few years.
 In 2022, as a U17 player, he then transferred to Vejle Boldklub.

 On November 1, 2023, 17-year-old Sønderskov made his official debut for Vejle when he was in the starting lineup for the Danish Cup match against AB.
 In the 2024 winter training camp, young Sønderskov joined the first team for a training camp in Turkey.
 After the break, he was also on the bench for the first time in the first Danish Superliga match after the break.

-In May 2024, he extended his contract until June 2028 and was simultaneously permanently promoted to the first-team squad ahead of the upcoming 2024-25 season.
+In May 2024, he extended his contract until June 2028 and was simultaneously permanently promoted to the first-team squad ahead of the upcoming 2024–25 season.

 On May 24, 2025, Sønderskov made his official debut when he replaced Stefan Velkov in the 53rd minute.

+Esbjerg fB

+On 2 February 2026, Sønderskov signed a long-term contract with Danish 1st Division side Esbjerg fB until June 2029.